drorventura/HERE-Mobility-Demand-API-Developer-Guide/DemandDevGuide_ResponseCodes.md

 Get Ride 		| Pickup longitude is invalid.
 Value should be between -180 and 180.    		| 400005
-Get Ride 		| Drop off location is missing   												| 400007 Request Ride 	| Pickup time missing from ride request 										| 400009 Get Ride 		| Pickup cannot be booked for more than <MaxDays> days from the current date  	| 400010 Get Ride 		| Pickup time cannot be in the past   											| 400011 Get Ride 		| Maximum walking distance chosen is not supported   							| 400016 Get Offers 		| Invalid number of changes (maximum allowed transit changes was exceeded) 		| 400017 Cancel Ride 	| Ride ID is invalid    														| 400018 Cancel Ride     | Invalid reason category format 												| 400019 Cancel Ride     | Invalid reason category value 												| 400020
+Get Ride 		| Drop off location is missing   												| 400007 Request Ride 	| Pickup time missing from ride request 										| 400009 Get Ride 		| Pickup cannot be booked for more than <MaxDays> days from the current date (the pickup time is too far in the future)	| 400010
+Get Ride 		| Pickup time cannot be in the past   											| 400011 Get Ride 		| Maximum walking distance chosen is not supported (the given limit on walking distance	has an invalid format or value)						| 400016
+Get Offers 		| Invalid number of changes (the maximum allowed number of transit changes during the route was exceeded) 		| 400017
+Cancel Ride 	| Ride ID is invalid    														| 400018
+Cancel Ride     | Invalid reason category format 												| 400019
+Cancel Ride     | Invalid reason category value 												| 400020